-Redfin perch was listed as a Class 1 noxious fish in NSW in December 2010.
-Other common names: European perch, redfin, English perch, Eurasian perch
+Other common names: European perch, redfin, English perch, Eurasian perch.

 Redfin perch, also known as English perch, is a medium sized freshwater fish native to northern Europe.
-First introduced to Australia in the 1860s for angling, and are now widespread across much of NSW, ACT, Victoria, Tasmania, south-eastern South Australia and the south-western corner of Western Australia.
+First introduced to Australia in the 1860s for angling, Redfin perch are now widespread across the cooler parts of NSW, ACT, Victoria, Tasmania, south-eastern South Australia and the south-western corner of Western Australia.

-Redfin are a popular sport fish with some anglers because of their fighting qualities and taste.
-However, they are also voracious predators of other fish and invertebrates, can destroy recreational fisheries in enclosed waters by building up large numbers of stunted fish and eliminating other species, and can devastate native fish populations by carrying the epizootic haematopoietic necrosis (EHN) virus.
-For these reasons, redfin are considered a serious pest and in December 2010 redfin were listed as a Class 1 noxious species in NSW.
+Although Redfin perch are a popular sport fish with some anglers because of their fighting qualities and taste, they are also voracious predators of other fish and invertebrates, can destroy recreational fisheries in enclosed waters by building up large numbers of stunted fish and eliminating other species, and can potentially spread epizootic haematopoietic necrosis (EHN) virus to native fish populations.
+Redfin perch are considered a serious pest and are listed as notifiable under biosecurity legislation.

-Description: Redfin belong to the family Percidae.
+Description: Redfin perch belong to the family Percidae.
 They can be recognised by the following features:

-Redfin are widespread throughout much of NSW and Victoria, particularly the cooler waters on either side of the Great Dividing Range but also into the central parts of each state.
-They are also known from the ACT, south-eastern South Australia, Tasmania and south-western Western Australia.
-Their distribution seems to be limited by an upper water temperature of around 31°C and they are rarely found in fast-flowing waters or high altitude areas.
+Redfin perch are widespread throughout much of the cooler waters of NSW and Victoria, particularly along of the Great Dividing Range.
+They are also known to occur in the ACT, south-eastern South Australia, Tasmania and south-western Western Australia.
+Their distribution seems to be limited by an upper water temperature of around 31°C and they are rarely found in fast-flowing waters.

-In 2006 NSW Department of Primary Industries (NSW DPI) discovered populations of redfin in the upper part of the Lachlan as well as the Abercrombie and Wollondilly catchments.
-These areas, which were previously free of redfin, support some of the last known NSW populations of threatened native Macquarie perch and southern pygmy perch.
-In 2008 redfin were confirmed in two new locations - in Wyangala Dam in the Lachlan catchment and Oberon Dam in the Macquarie catchment.
+In 2006 NSW Department of Primary Industries (NSW DPI) discovered populations of Redfin perch in parts of the upper Lachlan, Abercrombie and Wollondilly catchments.
+These areas, which were previously free of Redfin perch, support some of the last known populations of threatened native Macquarie perch and southern pygmy perch in NSW.
+In 2008, redfin were also discovered in Oberon Dam in the upper Macquarie catchment.

-In early 2010 NSW DPI acted quickly on a report of redfin in a farm dam in the upper Hawkesbury-Nepean catchment, upstream from Coxs River and Lake Wallace.
-Redfin had not been recorded in the area previously and this sighting was considered to be a significant threat to Macquarie perch which is known to inhabit the Coxs River while Lake Wallace is an important recreational impoundment for trout and bass.
+In early 2010 NSW DPI acted quickly on a report of Redfin perch in a farm dam in the upper Hawkesbury-Nepean catchment, upstream from Coxs River and Lake Wallace.
+Redfin perch had not been recorded in the area previously and this sighting was considered to be a significant threat to Macquarie perch which is known to inhabit the Coxs River, while Lake Wallace is an important recreational impoundment for trout and bass.

-NSW DPI with the assistance of local recreational fishing groups drained the dam to eradicate the redfin.
-The majority of the redfin were dispatched while some were collected from the dam and transferred live to Sydney University for research purposes.
-Nearby locations were subsequently surveyed for redfin in mid 2010, and none were found.
+NSW DPI with the assistance of local recreational fishing groups drained the dam to eradicate the Redfin perch.
+The majority of the Redfin perch were dispatched while some were collected from the dam and transferred live to Sydney University for research purposes.
+Nearby locations were subsequently surveyed for Redfin perch in mid-2010, and none were found.

 NSW Department of Primary Industries and its employees disclaim any liability for an act done on the basis of information in the map and any consequences of such acts or omissions.

-Redfin were first introduced to Australia in the 1860s for angling.
-The recently discovered populations of redfin in the upper Hawkesbury-Nepean, Lachlan, Abercrombie and Wollondilly catchments in the last two decades are likely to have been introduced deliberately, as they are geographically isolated from existing populations and could not have spread naturally.
+Redfin perch were first introduced to Australia in the 1860s for angling.
+Populations discovered in the upper Hawkesbury-Nepean, Lachlan, Abercrombie and Wollondilly catchments in the last two decades are likely to have been introduced deliberately, as they are geographically isolated from existing populations and could not have spread naturally.
 Please note that translocation (movement and release elsewhere) of any fish without a permit is illegal and heavy fines apply.

-Even though redfin have been in Australia for over 100 years, much of the information regarding their impacts is based on personal observations rather than scientific studies.
-Redfin are voracious predators which consume a wide variety of fish and invertebrates, including small native species such as pygmy perch, rainbowfish and carp gudgeon, and the eggs and fry of larger fish such as silver perch, golden perch, Murray cod and introduced trout.
+Redfin perch are voracious predators which consume a wide variety of fish and invertebrates, including small native species such as Pygmy perch, Rainbowfish and Carp-gudgeon, and the eggs and fry of larger fish such as Silver perch, Golden perch, Murray cod and introduced trout.
 Importantly, as Redfin perch spawn several months earlier than native fishes (late winter to early spring), the large schools of predatory Redfin perch fingerlings preying on hatching native fish larvae severely limit recruitment success of native fish.

 This predation can seriously impact populations of native species and trout, and hence can also affect recreational fisheries for these species.
-For example, redfin were recorded as eliminating 20,000 newly released rainbow trout fry from a reservoir in south-western Australia in less than 72 hours.
-Redfin are capable of rapidly populating new waterways and in stable water bodies (such as lakes and dams) they can form very dense populations.
-Under these conditions, redfin become stunted as they deplete the food supply, becoming worthless for angling.
+For example, Redfin perch were recorded as eliminating 20,000 newly released rainbow trout fry from a reservoir in south-western Australia in less than 72 hours.
+Redfin perch are capable of rapidly populating new waterways and in stable water bodies (such as lakes and dams) they can form very dense populations.
+Under these conditions, Redfin perch become stunted as they deplete the food supply, becoming worthless for angling.

 A number of native species, including mountain galaxias and particularly Macquarie perch, are highly susceptible to the disease, and EHN virus may be one factor responsible for the decline in various native species over the last couple of decades.

-In December 2010, NSW DPI listed redfin perch as a Class 1 noxious fish species.
+Redfin perch are listed as notifiable under the Biosecurity Regulation 2017.
 This listing recognises the threat that this species causes to native fish populations, and prohibits live possession and sale of the species.
-For more information on the noxious listing of redfin click on the link below.
+For more information on the listing of redfin click on the link below.

-NSW DPI has ongoing survey programs across parts of NSW (primarily inland waters of the Murray-Darling Basin) which gather information on the distribution of freshwater fish species, including introduced pest fish such as redfin.
-The department has undertaken specific surveys to confirm the presence and abundance of redfin in new areas.
+NSW DPI has ongoing survey programs across parts of NSW (primarily inland waters of the Murray-Darling Basin) which gather information on the distribution of freshwater fish species, including introduced pest fish such as Redfin perch.

 NSW DPI has considered a range of options for targeted control and/or containment of redfin to limit the impacts on threatened species.
-However, as with all pest fish in open waterways, it currently appears to be impossible to eradicate redfin populations or prevent natural dispersal to new areas.
+As with all pest fish in open waterways, it currently appears to be very difficult to eradicate Redfin perch populations or prevent natural dispersal to new areas.